|Published||Report Code||Available Format||Pages|

 |Market Size of Geographies||Tamil Nadu, Andhra Pradesh, Karnataka, Maharashtra, Uttar Pradesh, Madhya Pradesh, Rajasthan, West Bengal, Gujarat, Rest of India|

 |Secondary Sources and References (Partial List)||Automotive Research Association of India, Bureau of Energy Efficiency, Bureau of Indian Standards, Central Pollution Control Board, Centre for Science and Environment, Environment Protection Agency, European Union, Fluid Control Research Institute, Genset Manufacturers’ Association, India Diesel Engine Manufacturers’ Association|

-The India gensets market offers comprehensive market segmentation analysis along with market estimation for the period 2014–2030.
+The India gensets market report offers comprehensive market segmentation analysis along with market estimation for the period 2014–2030.

 Based on Power Rating